DirtBagXon/3zb2-zigflag/README.md

 * Optional respawn protection.
 * Spawn bots at a distance.
 * Autospawn bots at level start.
+* Visual/audio notifications to Flagholder.
+* HUD Identification of player in the crosshair.
 * Flagholder dogtag displayed on scoreboard.
-* Visual/audio notifications to Flagholder.

 ..and many bugfixes was the final outcome of playing around with the code.